MDU-C2/STAD-2024/sw/Simulation/simulation.md

 python3 aruco.py
 ```
+The simulation works with uav_cpp packages, to run uav_cpp please view the guide inside /uav_cpp

 ## Alternatively:

 We already have a docker container which has everything set up and installed it is highly